mintheinkhinemtk/Splunk_BOTS_Labs/Splunk_BOTSV1/README.md

 We found this from the previous question as well as we can still find the FQDN information in 'stream:dns'.

+#### **Approach**

+To know the FQDN of the attacker, it's essential to understand how DNS queries and responses work as DNS resolves domain names to IPs.

+The web server would need to know the IP of the domain first before connecting to it.
+As the connection was made, there must be an answer for the IP.

 ```
 index=botsv1 sourcetype=stream:dns answer="23.22.63.114"
 | stats values(name{})